woody34/fluxy/README.md

 # What is Fluxy?

-Fluxy is a very simple store that allows Deno Fresh islands to communicate using hooks.
+Fluxy is a simple micro store, ~50 lines, that allows Deno Fresh islands to communicate using hooks.
+It propagatates all state changes as custom windows events.

+## Pros

+Store is lightweight and performant.
+I created it to help facility communication of state changes between islands but it should work with any preact project.

+## Cons

+Using widows events as a bus requres that the island's javascript code be loaded and listening for changes before the state change occurs.

 # Demo